Coarse-to-Fine Long-term Interest Modeling for Generative Recommendation

 \subsection{SID-Tier}

-To effectively capture global user preferences over the first-level semantic space, we propose the SID-Tier algorithm.
-This module aggregates long-term historical interactions into a context vector via a tier-aware quantization mechanism.
-Specifically, we calculate the cosine similarity between each codeword in the first codebook and the items in the long-term sequence.
-After that, we partition the similarity interval (i.e. [-1,1]) and count the number of similarity falling within each sub-interval.
+To effectively capture global user preferences over the first-level semantic space, we propose the SID-Tier module.
+Since the initial token generation lacks a preceding trajectory, SID-Tier aggregates long-term historical interactions into a context vector via a tier-aware quantization mechanism to serve as a "cold-start" guide.

-To calculate the similarity between a codeword and an item, the critical challenge is that the semantics of codeword and item are different.
-To solve this problem, for each first-level codeword $a\in C_0$, we assign a prototype embedding $\tilde{\mathbf{h}}_a \in \mathbb{R}^d$. $\tilde{\mathbf{h}}_a$ is obtained by pooling the item embeddings of all items in the dataset whose first codeword $a$:
+\textbf{Prototype Alignment.} A critical challenge is the semantic misalignment between discrete codewords and continuous item embeddings.
+To bridge this gap, we assign a prototype embedding $\tilde{\mathbf{h}}_k \in \mathbb{R}^d$ to each codeword $k$ in the first-level codebook $\mathcal{C}_0$.
+This prototype is obtained by mean-pooling the embeddings of all items belonging to this cluster:

-where $\mathbf{Pooling}$ is the mean pooling operation and $c_0(v)$ is the first-level codeword of item $v$.
-This ensures that the representation of codeword is semantically aligned with the item ones.
+This ensures that the representation of each codeword is semantically centered within its corresponding item cluster.

-With the prototype embedding, we first capture the user's affinity towards each latent semantic category.
-For each codeword $a \in C_0$, we compute its pairwise alignment with the user's long-term history $H_{long}^{id}$.
-The similarity set $\mathbf{S}_a$ is defined as: